School of Art, Design and Architecture

 • Your degree will be taught by passionate people with experience from a wide range of academic and industry backgrounds who are driving real change in their fields.

 This course is an integrated part of the BA (Hons) Drama degree at the University of Plymouth.
-Successful completion of your foundation year (Year 0) will not lead to a separate award or qualification in its own right but provides progression onto Year 1 of BA (Hons) Drama, or one of the following degree courses:
+Successful completion of your foundation year (Year 0) will not lead to a separate award or qualification in its own right but provides progression onto Year 1 of BA (Hons) Drama .
+Subject to satisfactory completion of an interview, a transfer application can also be considered for the following degree course:

 Course details